hazxel/DumbTrader/README.md

 # DumbTrader
-As you see, a dumb trading bot
+As you can see, a dumb trading bot